samratmiddha/griffins/README.md

 2 ) Our contract is inhereting the Chainlink contracts used for communication with the oracle node which we are using as we are verifying if the value of ether sent by the user is equal to the value of the units of stock the user is asking for

+3 ) Also our smart contract will be storing **ETH** relative to each user in the contract .

 ### OR

 ```